 You knew this one was coming, surely?
 I’m all about staying active for both body and mind…so this had to feature on the list.

-I usually train at Sequoia Movement.
-But they’ve been forced to close, just like every other gym.
-So I’ve been thinking about which home workouts I’m going to do when I’ve fully recovered from this lung infection.
-And I’ve found quite a few online.
+As every gym has been forced to close, I’ve been thinking about which home workouts I’m going to do when I’ve fully recovered from this lung infection.
+And I’ve found loads online.

 Some of these are things I’ve done before and some are new classes I’ve found while looking over the past few days:

-- The Viking Method – Svava is a badass and I used to do her workouts every day religiously.
-I‘ve continued doing one of her HIIT sessions every week even since joining Sequoia Movement.
-She mixes it up and every single one of her sessions can be done at home.
+- The Viking Method – Svava is a badass and I love her workouts!
+She mixes it up and always keeps things interesting.
+Every single one of her sessions can be done at home.